Neil Mawdsley Profile

 local colleges and privately, I decided to retire from

 teaching completely to concentrate on my painting.
-My last two classes are still running well, with leadership from within the groups
+My

-at the Ashtorre Centre, Saltash and at St Budeaux Library.
-Likewise my demonstrations to South-West art groups has also finished
+within the group.
+Likewise my demonstrations to South-West art groups has also finished as I concentrate on my own work.
+I am

-as I concentrate on my own work.
-I am now slowly developing step-by-step watercolour worksheets for the Internet on Etsy.
+now slowly developing step-by-step watercolour worksheets for the Internet on Etsy.

 Some years ago I became interested in shipwrecks and created an illustrated poster: Shipwrecks of Plymouth Sound and